TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-26-how-i-got-into-static-trap-and-made-fool-of-myself.md

  }
 ```

 Today I'll write about **how code always grows and that we should anticipate it and code the best way we know right from the beginning**.
-And what happened to me when I thought I could handle it by *using static methods only where it makes sense* (well, everything makes sense, untill it's legacy drowning you down).
+And what happened to me when I thought I could handle it by *using static methods only where it makes sense* (well, everything makes sense, until it's legacy drowning you down).

 ## Story Of Static Growth